eladushiki/lfvddp/README.md

 - Records the current Git commit
 - To do so reliably, forces you to commit changes before running
 - Enables the user to add any additional context as new parameters of the context to be documented
+- Forces seeding of numpy random, for reproducibility of the results.
 - Saves it in a file, that should be adjacent to the resulting output.

 To use this functionality in any new entry point, run the main function inside the context.